Mar 23, 2017

 ”.
 They loved his odd brand of kitschy cross-cutting, as did Brian Eno and David Byrne, for whom he subsequently made films.

 Eternally at the crossroads, mushroom cloud or plant, Conner lit the way, the radical artist's sweet spot, where the healthy flesh of visionary creation hits the cancer of self-indulgence, simplistic psychedelia and flower sour, as well as, of course, the disease of establishment horror—precisely what makes the personal SO political.

 But, if this was one of Conner’s central insights, what was the man himself like?

 When I emailed his oldest friend, McClure, about to turn 84, he responded within minutes, “do not contact me again[!]”
-When I perused the IT’S ALL TRUE catalog, I found, in the main, hagiography, panegyric and Great Man-at-a-Distance.
+When I perused the IT’S ALL TRUE catalog, I found it mostly hagiography, panegyric, great-man-at-a-distance.

 Shot of the band Devo, from Conner's MONGOLOID, after he "went punk." photo: courtesy B. Conner

 “There was one time we went out to eat,” offered cellist Jeanrenaud, “me, Pat [her then-husband, the synthesizer pioneer Patrick Gleeson], Jean and Bruce.
 Across the way, there were these women having a social night out.
 At one point, they were laughing really loudly and Bruce started laughing really loudly, imitating them.
 That shut them up.
 He could be pretty aggressive.”